apache/mxnet/docs/install/index.md

 Refer to [#8671](https://github.com/apache/incubator-mxnet/issues/8671) for status on CUDA 9.1 support.

 You can either upgrade your CUDA install or install the MXNet package that supports your CUDA version.
-Refer to [pypi for other MXNet packages](https://pypi.org/project/mxnet/).

 </div>

 <div class="build-from-source">
 <br/>

-Refer to the <a href="windows_setup.html">MXNet Windows installation guide</a>.
+To build from source, refer to the <a href="windows_setup.html">MXNet Windows installation guide</a>.

 </div> <!-- End of pip -->